Emad-H/Physical-Verification-using-SKY130/README.md

 - Angle and off-grid rules
 - Density rules (acceptable, rarely)

-Rule violations that persist in the final design require a waiver from the manufacturer, which is a statement that verfies that the customer holds full liabilty for any risks arising from such violations and not the foundry.
+Rule violations that persist in the final design require a waiver from the manufacturer, which is a statement that verifies that the customer holds full liability for any risks arising from such violations and not the foundry.

-Electrical Rule Checks (ERC) are checks for a layout that is DRC correct but cause certain failure dueto electrical problems.
+Electrical Rule Checks (ERC) are checks for a layout that is DRC correct but cause certain failure due to electrical problems.
 These are,
-1. Electromigration (max. cureent density) - damage to metal wires for carrying too much current over a period of time
+1. Electromigration (max. current density) - damage to metal wires for carrying too much current over a period of time
-2. Overvoltage conditions - occur espescially when high and low voltage circuit designs are combined
+2. Overvoltage conditions - occur especially when high and low voltage circuit designs are combined

-### Lab - Width and Spacin Rule
+### Lab - Width and Spacing Rules